Elwy Yost: Career in television

 He joined the Ontario Educational Communications Authority (later TVOntario) in the early 1970s as a manager and, in 1974, was assisting with the establishment of its regional councils, when he was told OECA had acquired the broadcast rights to three Ingmar Bergman films and was asked if he had any ideas on how the station could air them in an educational context.
 Yost packaged the shows as Three Films in Search of God adding educational content in the form of interviews, introductions, and discussions, thus creating the model for what became Saturday Night at the Movies, which became the channel's longest-running, and one of its most popular, shows.
-Yost also developed Magic Shadows, which showed classic serials in half-hour early evening installments with introductions providing background and interesting details by Yost; the movie review show Rough Cuts; Talking Film and The Moviemakers.
+Yost also developed Magic Shadows, which showed classic films in a serial format in half-hour early evening installments with introductions providing background and interesting details by Yost; the movie review show Rough Cuts; Talking Film and The Moviemakers.
 In 1979 he appeared in Ida Makes a Movie, the first of four television shorts that spawned The Kids of Degrassi Street in 1982 and by extension, the Degrassi media franchise.

 The format of Saturday Night at the Movies was that of two movies, separated by in-depth interviews conducted by Yost.
 In the early years the interviews were with local film experts, but the show's producers took the opportunity to interview visiting actors when they had engagements in Toronto.
 As the show grew in popularity, funds were found to send Yost and a crew to Hollywood to arrange interviews with film personalities.
-The library includes interviews with the stars of classic films, character actors, directors, screenwriters, composers, film-editors, special-effects people, and sometimes even their children.
+His segment library includes interviews with the stars of classic films, character actors, directors, screenwriters, composers, film-editors, special-effects people, and sometimes even their children.

-Some regular viewers started to plan their Saturday nights so that they could catch just the interview section if they had already seen that night's films.
-When Yost retired from TVOntario in 1999, a copy of the library of interviews was donated to the Motion Picture Academy.
+Yost acknowledged that both his wife Lila and producer Risa Shuman were critical in helping him make the show a success.
 His son, Graham Yost, is a screenwriter whose most famous credit was the hit 1994 film Speed.
 Speed was the final movie Yost hosted before retiring from Saturday Night at the Movies in 1999.

-Yost wrote four books: Magic Moments from the Movies, Secret of the Lost Empire, Billy and the Bubbleship (also known as Mad Queen of Mordra) and White Shadows the latter being a mystery novel, published in 2003.
+Yost retired from TVOntario in 1999 and his last show was on 9 October 1999, where he introduced his replacement, CBC Radio's Shelagh Rogers.